freekaja/moose_tutorial_workshop/04_Usage/04_Usage.md

        [../]
      []

-In additions, we also change our Exuect
+In additions, we also change our executioner to transient and added termination conditions.

     [Executioner]
       type = Transient